panzek/cuisineplus/README.md

         'cloudinary',
         …,
     ]
     ```

     Note that the order is important

 * Tell Django to use Cloudinary to store media and static files (pPlace under the Static files Note).

-    ```
+    ```code
     STATIC_URL = '/static/'

     STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'